swethakallam/Visualizations-/README.md

 # Visualizations-
-This repo is collection of my assignments and the final projects I would be doing for a course on visualization.
+This repo is collection of my assignments and the final projects I did for a course on visualization.